 ‘Breath, Body, Now’ is a mindfulness mental skill whereby you pay attention to what’s going on right now and this takes practise.
 Being mindful increases our self-awareness, social awareness and self-confidence.
 Being mindful improves attention, memory and decision making skills and helps us manage our emotions.

 - The Learning: Students will participate in healthy eating and nutrition classes where they will learn and the “mood – food” connection.
 They will also learn about rainbow eating, eating a balance of protein, carbohydrates and fats, and also including nutrients in their diet.

 - Dimensions of health: Physical and emotional health

-Eating a healthy, well balanced diet can lift mood, boost energy and improve general wellbeing.
+Eating a healthy, well-balanced diet can lift mood, boost energy and improve general wellbeing.
 Young people with a diet high in fruits and vegetables tend to have more energy, feel fuller for longer and can concentrate and focus their attention better.
 Students explore these concepts while cooking and preparing healthy meals and snacks.

 - The Learning: Discuss will the term “Fitness” and what it means to them.
-They discover how fitness contributes to wellbeing and reasons why.
+They discover how fitness contributes to wellbeing and the reasons why.
 Students consider their fitness goals and classify them as competitive, social, recreational or for healthy living.

 - Dimensions of health: Physical health

 This session explores the difference between aerobic training and anaerobic training by allowing the students to experience both in one session.
 Students will try three types of training; continuous training (treadmill for 10 minutes), interval training (30 seconds cycle sprint and 30 seconds recovery, 10 cycles) and circuit training (self-designed circuit including squats, free weights, leg press, chin ups, TRX, sit ups and planks).
 Students then reflect on their preferred type of training as it applies to their fitness goals and preference.